AmElmo/sign_language_detector/Readme.md

 ## 5. 📽 Evaluation and test in real time

-Both LSTM and CNN+LSTM models provided good categorical accuracy (95%+) but when tested in real time, the LSTM performed better and seem to
+Both LSTM and CNN+LSTM models provided good categorical accuracy (95%+) but when tested in real time, the LSTM models would perform better and seemed to generalize better to real-time detection.

-We logged metrics from our model and displayed them in Tensorboard.
+We logged metrics from our models and displayed them in Tensorboard.
 Scripts are available in the notebook in order to test your model in real-time using your webcam before diving into the production side.

 <br/>